fundot/fundot/README.md

     $ ./jia test.jia
     Jia is here.
     8
-**Note: So far, this parser has not become stable, and huge changes may occur for each new commit.**
+**Note: So far, this parser has not been stable, and huge changes may occur in each new commit.**

 ## Contributing